1 Corinthians 14:34 – ‘Women should be silent in the churches’

 2. Some think that Paul’s teaching at this point is sub-Christian; that he was unable fully to shake off the restrictions of his time and culture.
 William Barclay writes:

-‘No man ever rose completely above the background of the age in which he lived and the society in which he grew up; and Paul, in his conception of the place of women within the Church, was unable to rise above the ideas which he had known all his life.’
+It is difficult to rise completely above the background of the age in which we live and the society in which we have grown up; and Paul, in his conception of the place of women within the Church, was unable to rise above the ideas which he had known all his life.
+(NDSB)

-This is clearly inadequate for those who hold to a sound doctrine of biblical inspiration.
+This is clearly inadequate for those who hold to an orthodox doctrine of biblical inspiration.

 3. Some others think that this passage is a non-Pauline interpolation.
 Fee therefore regards this teaching as ‘certainly not binding for Christians’.

-This view is supported by, among others, Barrett (‘on balance’), Fee, Hays, Bassler (Women’s Bible Commentary), Payne, and Giles.
+This view is supported by, among others, Barrett (‘on balance’), Fee, Hays, Bassler (Women’s Bible Commentary), Conzelmann, Murphy-O’Connor, Schrage, Snyder, Payne, and Giles.

 McKnight summarises part of the argument of Andrew Bartlett: